 A city with 24 mayors

 But these districts have nothing in common with the districts, boroughs, or wards in other cities.
 Each has a complete and autonomous city government with its own mayor, council, assembly of members drawn from subdistricts within each district, a full suite of administrative departments and its own autonomous self-contained budget.
-But this all exists at the citywide level too, resulting in tredecuplicate (like duplicate, but for 13) administrations – 12 fully separate and autonomous district planning departments plus one citywide planning department, 12 separate autonomous parks departments plus one citywide parks department, 13 health departments, 13 housing departments, 13 education departments, 13 streets departments, 13 of everything, in a city smaller than Minneapolis/St. Paul.
-Presumably there were a staggering 24 of everything until the consolidation of 23 districts into 12 in 2001.
+But this all exists at the citywide level too, resulting in tredecuplicate (like duplicate, but for 13) administrations – 12 fully separate and autonomous district planning departments plus one citywide planning department, 12 autonomous parks departments plus one citywide parks department, 13 health departments, 13 housing departments, 13 education departments, 13 streets departments, 13 of everything, in a city smaller than Minneapolis/St. Paul.
+I suppose there were a staggering 24 of everything until the consolidation of districts in 2001.

 After reunification in 1990, Berlin cobbled together a municipal water system from what was there before, without citywide integration to say nothing of regional integration.
 Many parts of the city have to autonomously obtain their own water; water can’t be moved between them to suit demand and supply.
 The boundaries of the water-supply service areas are determined by topography and infrastructure and not by the administrative boundaries of the twelve districts.
 The result is that some portions of the city that contain forest lands, including critical wet bog forests, can only get their water from aquifers lying beneath the forests, which lowers the water table and dries out the soil.
 And that’s how you get from the 500-odd sovereign principalities of the Holy Roman Empire to the EU threatening Berlin with fines for habitat destruction.
 Around 2008 the city, with the help of paid external experts, assessed the problems and came up with solutions.
-The reports and plans were filed away and all but ignored.
+The reports and plans were filed away and, as any municipal employee will admit, utterly ignored.
 Ten years later, in 2019, it was all outdated and the authorities started the whole planning process again, from zero.
 Meanwhile the issue of the water company not having contracts with the city sits quietly on the back burner, where it has been for thirty years.

 Unintended consequences: when reducing coal mining increases pollution